 As a general rule of thumb, it’s best to have the same waiting period for all of your benefits.
 Maintaining different waiting periods for your medical, dental, vision, etc. often leads to confusion and puts an extra burden on your administrative staff.
 So keep it simple, and have a uniform waiting period for all of your different benefits.

 So what can we learn from all of this?
 First, employers should realize that they choose the new hire waiting period.
 And your selection should be based not only on your own company’s preferences but your industry’s standard as well.
 For example, trucking firms tend to have short waiting periods.
 While the restaurant industry generally imposes longer probationary periods on new hires.
 Next, employers need to decide whether they want to use the First of the Month strategy or roll the dice with the 15th of the Month Premium Rule.
 And, don’t forget to coordinate your waiting period so that it’s the same for all lines of coverage (i.e. medical, dental, life, vision, etc.).

 Most importantly, it’s crucial to have a health insurance broker who is watching out for you in these matters.
-For example, our firm reviews all new hire forms for each of our clients.
-And we alert them if any of the bad scenarios above are likely to happen.
-We also offer insights into the best new hire waiting period for each employer’s industry and region.
-Finally, we review these details each year to assure that the client’s new hire waiting period still makes sense for their needs and is inline with industry standards.
+For example, our firm offers insights into the best new hire waiting period for each employer’s industry and region.
+We also review these details each year to assure that the client’s new hire waiting period still makes sense for their needs and is inline with industry standards.